yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 # An-Example-Run
 java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar -classify /home/ns1077/benchmarkY1/benchmarkY1-train/train.pages.cbor-outlines.cbor /home/ns1077/ParagraphIndexPr2/ /home/ns1077/Runfile/ "/home/py1004/project/Index_kmeans_cluster" "/home/py1004/project/Index_DBpedia_Entities"

-# Would give
+When the program is running, you can see messages from console.
+The messages indicate the process.

-All works DONE.
-Generate # runfiles in [output folder] you specified
+When the program is done, you can see a message like "All works DONE.
+Generate [number of runfiles] runfiles in [output folder you specified]" from console.

 # Outputs